 - White / Color paper, office paper, newspaper, junk mail, magazines, phone books, paperback and hard-covered books, paper board boxes including cereal / tissue / cracker boxes, etc.

 - Be sure to soak for at least 3 days, with daily change of water, to eliminate/reduce ink.
 Black ink or colored ink will do.

-- For books, Ok but I suggest you give them away for others to read, instead of you feed these to the worms.
+- For books, Ok to feed but I suggest you give them away for others to read, instead of you feeding these to the worms.
 My grade school daughter has many school books after an academic year, and I do give some away.
 Those that have no takers and are thoroughly marked are recycled.

 - Can be fed to worms.

 - Examples are pizza box, product carton, balikbayan box, appliance delivery box, coffee/tea cup sleeve, egg carton, tissue cardboard roll.